aleen42/PersonalWiki/projectManagement/review/review.md

 - The  <ins>**Project Management Insititude**</ins> is an international professional society for project managers founded in 1969.
 - Passing the CPA exam is a standard for accountants.
 Similarly, passing the PMP exam is becoming a standard for <ins>**project managers**</ins>.
 - Ethics is a set of principles that guides decision making based on <ins>**personal values**</ins> of what is considered right and wrong.
-- <ins>**Mi**</ins> tools, a step up from low-end tools, are designed to handle larger projects, multiple users, and multiple projects.
+- <ins>**Midrange**</ins> tools, a step up from low-end tools, are designed to handle larger projects, multiple users, and multiple projects.
+- High-end tools in project management software have enterprise and <ins>**portfolio management**</ins> functions that summarize and combine individual project information to provide an enterprise view of all projects.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>